- Referring clients to therapists or to a therapist-surrogate team.

 When a surrogate and therapist are both available in the client’s community, the client may participate in local therapy—typically meeting with the therapist for about an hour a week and meeting with the surrogate partner for 1-2 hour hours each week.
 The first meeting between surrogate and client is arranged by the supervising therapist.
 The client continues to see the therapist for private, counseling sessions, and the therapist and surrogate consult via phone or in person, usually after every session.

 When local therapy is not an option, clients may still be able to participate in surrogate partner therapy by working intensively with a therapist and surrogate.
 IPSA provides clients and therapists with information and referrals necessary to help clients who need this therapy find programs that will work for them.

 The first step in the referral process involves determining whether Surrogate Partner Therapy is likely to be the right course of treatment for you or your clients.
 IPSA offers free phone consultations to assist clients and therapists in this initial decision-making process.

 Intensive Therapy is a condensed program of surrogate partner therapy.
 During an Intensive, a qualified therapist, an IPSA surrogate partner, and a client meet every day to work on resolving the client’s sex and relationship difficulties.

 IPSA organized the Intensive Therapy referral program so that individuals from across the country and around the world would be able to participate in high-quality Surrogate Partner Therapy at roughly the same cost as a local program.

-If the client is currently in therapy, the client and his/her local therapist may contact IPSA to discuss whether this is the right course of treatment for the client and whether there is a surrogate member willing to travel to their area to work with the client and his existing therapist.
+If the client is currently in therapy, the client and current therapist may contact IPSA to discuss whether this is the right course of treatment for the client and whether there is a surrogate member willing to travel to their area to work with the client and the client’s local therapist.